-The beginnings of Tarnów can be traced back to a settlement first mentioned in historical sources from 1105.
-It was granted town rights in 1330.
-Its development was bolstered by its location on the intersection of two trade routes: from Wrocław to Hungary and from Kraków to Ruthenia.
+The city of Tarnów developed from a settlement which was first mentioned in 1105.
+It was granted town privileges in 1330.
+The grew in large part thanks to its location at the confluence of two trade routes: from Wrocław to Hungary and from Kraków to Ruthenia.

-Between the 14th and the 17th century, Tarnów was a big centre of trade (especially grain and wine) and benefited from the staple right.
-It was a lively centre of crafts (ca. 100 foremen) and the economic heart of the region, which became the property of the Ostrogski family in 1567 and of the Sanguszek family in 1742.
-In the 16th century, Tarnów temporarily performed the function of the capital of the district, but in the second half of the 17th century and in the 18th century, the town suffered an economic collapse due to war damages and other circumstances.
+From the 14th to the 17th century, Tarnów was a major center of trade (especially in grain and wine) and handcrafts (home to about 100 craftsmen).
+The city had staple rights and served as the economic center of the estates owned by the Tarnowski family.
+From 1597 it was owned by the Ostrogski family and from 1742 by the Sanguszko family.
+In the 16th century, the city housed the temporary seat of the poviat, but beginning in the second half of the 17th century until the 18th century, it suffered an economic collapse, chiefly because of war damage.

 With your financial contribution towards the development of a town description, a photo documentation or other activities, you will be awarded a donation certificate.